fengxinming/vite-plugins/packages/vite-plugin-external/README.md

 * 4.3.0
   * Use `interop: 'auto'` instead of `mode: false`.
   * New configuration options `nodeBuiltins` and `externalizeDeps` have been introduced for handling the bundling process after developing Node.js modules.

+* 4.3.1
+  * The `externalizeDeps` configuration option now supports passing in regular expressions.